-A hundred years later after the first wave of popularity, Asscher is one of the most desirable diamond cuts for minimalist jewellery pieces.
-If you are interested in buying a diamond with a clean and sleek design, our Asscher cut diamond guide is a must-read.
+A hundred years after the first wave of popularity, Asscher is one of the most sought-after diamond cuts for minimalist jewellery lovers.
+If you are interested in buying a diamond with a clean and sleek design, this Asscher cut diamond guide is a must-read.

 History of Asscher Cut Diamonds

 The name of the Asscher cut originates from I.J.
-Asscher Diamond Company established by Joseph Isaac Asscher in Holland 1854.
+Asscher Diamond Company, established by Joseph Isaac Asscher in Holland in 1854.

-Although the Asscher cut looks similar to the square emerald cut, Joseph Asscher modified certain criteria so Asscher cut diamonds produce more brilliance.
-These criteria include larger step facets, a smaller table and a higher crown, which result in signature look and more weight than other cuts.
+Although the Asscher cut looks similar to the square emerald cut, Joseph Asscher modified certain criteria, so Asscher cut diamonds produce more brilliance than emerald cut diamonds.
+These criteria include larger step facets, a smaller table and a higher crown, which result in a signature look and more carat weight.

-The original Asscher cut diamond features 58 step-cut facets and an octagonal square shape with an ideal length to width ratio from 1 to 1.04.
+The original Asscher cut features 58 step cut facets and an octagonal square shape with an ideal length to width ratio from 1 to 1.04.

-Since there is no industry-wide consent on what cut parameters make an ideal Asscher cut diamond, we recommend using the table below as a general guideline for evaluating the cut quality of Asscher cut diamonds.
+Since there is no industry-wide consent on what cut parameters make an ideal Asscher cut diamond, it is recommended to use the table below as a general guideline for evaluating the cut quality of Asscher cut diamonds.

 |TABLE %||61 - 69||57 - 60 or 70 - 72||54 - 56 or 73 - 74||51 - 53 or 75 - 79||< 51 or > 79|